c6o/docs/content/changelogs/cli.md

 ### New Features

-* This release introduces a long-running daemon service on your local machine to manages the long running sessions.
-Added `czctl start` and `czctl stop` commands (`init` is now an alias of `start`) to manage it's lifecycle.
+* This release introduces a daemon service on your local machine to manage the long running sessions.
+* Added `czctl start` and `czctl stop` commands (`init` is now an alias of `start`) to manage the daemon's lifecycle.
 * Volume mount command: now works on Linux without `sudo`.
-* Auto-Restart interceptor to avoid tunnel timeout.
+* Auto-Restart interceptor tunnel to avoid tunnel timeout.
 * `sudo` is no longer required to startup the CLI.

 ### Bug Fixes